G.711: μ-law

-Where s is the sign bit, and bits marked x are discarded.
+where s is the sign bit, and bits marked x are discarded.

 In addition, the standard specifies that the encoded bits are inverted before the octet is transmitted.
-Thus, a silent μ-law encoded PCM channel has the 8 bit samples transmitted 0xFF instead of 0x00 in the octets.
+Thus, a silent μ-law–encoded PCM channel transmits a stream of 0xFF octets, instead of 0x00.

-Adding 33 is necessary so that all values fall into a compression group and it is subtracted back when decoding.
+Adding 33 is necessary so that all values fall into a compression group, and it is subtracted upon decoding.